USC vs. Cal NCAA Football Odds, Plays and Insights | November 13, 2021

 Cal Stats and Trends

-- The Golden Bears have been underdogs by 1.5 points or more four times this year and have covered the spread every time.
+- This season, the Golden Bears have won against the spread in each of their four games as an underdog of 2 points or more.

-- Cal's games this year have eclipsed the over/under in 44.4% of its opportunities (four times in nine games with a set point total).
+- Cal's games this year have hit the over on four of nine set point totals (44.4%).

 - The Golden Bears have six giveaways this season, while the Trojans have 15 takeaways .